jessealama/decimal128/README.md

 ## Implementation

-This package is built on top of the excellent [`bignumber.js` package](https://mikemcl.github.io/bignumber.js/) for arbitrary-precision arithmetic.
-It is written in TypeScript.
+This package is written in TypeScript.
 Unit tests are in Jest.
+There are no other external dependencies.

 ## Data model